by: Donna Goold

 type: Wax on gesso panel

-Painting with molten wax, known as encaustic painting, originated in Greece over 2000 years ago.
+Contemporary molten wax painting, known as encaustic painting, originated in Greece over 2000 years ago.
 It is a very stable and long-lasting medium; examples from A.D 100 can be seen in The British Museum, where the colours still glow vibrantly today.

 1 in stock